 With the development of digital post-production, some of the filters used in the past (e.g. for color modification) are no longer needed.
 With a few steps, using software such as Photoshop, we can achieve the same result and avoid carrying weight in excess.

-The same is not true for the polarizing filter, an indispensable accessory, because, if well used, it corrects a property of the light that cannot be modified during the retouching phase: the “Polarization“.
+The same is not true for the polarizing filter, an indispensable accessory in travel photography, because, if well used, it corrects a property of the light that cannot be modified during the retouching phase: the “Polarization“.

 What is polarized light?